FelixHauser/Easy_Alexa/README.md

+# Update August 2019

+Added a couple of files to facilitate the use with relays to either simulate a push button or a switch.

 # Intro

 Easy Alexa is an Arduino Sketch created using on the [ESPalexa Library](https://github.com/Aircoookie/Espalexa) by @Aircoookie with which ESP8266 modules can be recognised as Amazon's Alexa compatible devices.
 With it it should be a piece of cake to setup your devices.